Home Compare ALB vs OXY

 Albemarle vs Occidental Petroleum: Which Stock Looks Stronger in 2026?

-Albemarle holds the cleaner structural position, with the lead spread across valuation and growth.
+Albemarle holds the cleaner structural position, with valuation as the main driver and stability adding further support.
 Occidental Petroleum still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

-This is not just a one-metric split: both valuation and growth materially support the lead.
-The overall score gap is 17 points in favour of Albemarle Corporation.
+Most of the visible separation comes from valuation.
+The overall score gap is 22 points in favour of Albemarle Corporation.

 Trajectory Similarity